 The private ownership of big cats, such as lions and tigers, remains a huge animal welfare and human safety issue.
 Between 5,000 – 10,000 big cats are estimated to be in private ownership in the U.S.1

-However, the actual number is unknown, as there is no federal law or comprehensive regulatory system in place to document how many captive-bred big cats are kept by private owners.
+However, the actual number is unknown, as there is no comprehensive federal regulatory system in place to document how many captive-bred big cats are kept by private owners.
 Instead, laws and regulations on private ownership of exotic animals fall to state governments and vary wildly by state, creating confusion, loopholes, and an ineffective method for regulating these dangerous wild animals.
 This is why we need to pass the Big Cat Public Safety Act (H.R.263/S.1210)!

 Contact your US representative and US senators today to support the Big Cat Public Safety Act!